ordina-jworks/ordina-jworks.github.io/_posts/2020-08-15-angular-custom-control.md

 }
 ```

-I would not recommend these kind of hooks, but if you do need them, be extra careful for infinite loops and other bugs.
+**I would not recommend these kind of hooks, but if you do need them, be extra careful for infinite loops and other bugs!**